vertigis/vertigis-reporting-client-js/README.md

 });
 ```

-Note: the parameter names must mach the names of parameters that exist in the report.
+Note: the parameter names must match the names of parameters that exist in the report.

 ### Run a secured report, or a report that accesses secured ArcGIS content